Zeioth/dooku.nvim/README.md

 | `ruby` | yard |

 ## Required dependencies
-You need the dependencies in order for dooku.nvim to be able to call the documentation generators.
-In this example I install them on Arch Linux using pacman and npm, but you can find them on any distro.
+You need the dependencies in order for `dooku.nvim` to be able to call the documentation generators.
+In this example I install them on Arch Linux using `pacman`, and `npm`, but you can find them on any distro.
 ```sh
 sudo pacman -S doxygen rust go
 npm install -g typedoc jdoc